 Food allergies, penicillin, bee venom and more can be accurately diagnosed with allergy testing.
 If you have noticed hives, swelling, vomiting, or other symptoms after coming into contact with or ingesting certain substances, it may be time to consider allergy testing.
-For allergy testing near me, look no further than Drs.
-Noga Askenazi, and Eugenia Hahn.
-The team at Advanced Allergy and Asthma Associates and Food Allergy Center of Illinois has offices in Elgin, and Crystal Lake.
+For allergy testing near me, look no further than Dr. Noga Askenazi, and her staff.
+The team at Advanced Allergy and Asthma Associates and Food Allergy Center of Illinois have offices in Elgin and Crystal Lake.

 Allergy tests accurately determine the severity of an allergy or reaction.
 This information allows your physician to create the most appropriate treatment plan, which may include avoidance, medications, or immunotherapy.

 With the number of allergy tests available, most conditions can be accurately detected quickly and effectively.
 Depending upon your unique situation, your doctor will determine the most appropriate test to diagnose your triggers.
 The following tests may be used:

 - Skin prick tests are commonly used to diagnose allergic conditions.
 Many allergies can be detected with this fast, accurate test.
 The skin is exposed to tiny amounts of potential allergens with a simple prick.
 Results are available in minutes.

 - Skin patch tests also expose the skin to potential allergens.
 The allergen is placed on the skin and then covered with a patch.
 Results are available a couple of days later.

 - On occasion, skin testing can produce false positives or false negatives.
 It is possible to react differently to the allergens or tests on separate occasions.
 However, skin testing is generally an accurate diagnostic tool for most allergens.